tomekw/whatever/README.md

 We're currently celebrating the 1 year anniversary of this repo, when pull request #1 was created October 10'th 2015, along with 156 other pull requests on that day.
 Help us celebrate by contributing the greatest of pull-requests!
 Here's to another year of accepting all pull requests!

+# IMPORTANT NOTE:

+@CoWinkKeyDinkInc calls **DIBS** on using this reposotiry to get the free shirt for Hacktoberfest.
+No one else is allowed to use this repo to get the shirt by federal law.

+# EVERYTHING ELSE:

 ETH Zurich was here.
 Dub Dub was here.